SSutherlandDeeBristol/superscalar-processor-simulator/README.md

 ant -Dptp=path/to/assembly/file.asm -Di=true
 ```

 where `-Dptp ` is the filepath of the assembly file and `-Di` is whether to run the simulator in interactive mode.
+All of the assembly files that are guaranteed to work on this simulator are in the `simulator/programs/` directory.

 The build can be cleaned by running: